- April 22, 2017

 - Posted by: Phillip W. Duff

-- Category: Agencies, Compliance, Interviews, Latest Post, Opinions, Security
+- Categories: Agencies, Compliance, Interviews, Latest Post, Opinions, Security

 The collection industry has always had a bad reputation and in the beginning it was well deserved in my opinion.
 In one of my interviews I spoke with Harvey Vengroff about the early days here is an excerpt from that interview in 2013.